 To learn about all frequently asked questions, refer Product Mapper FAQs article.

-Gainsight PX allows you to perform a backfill action on any mapped feature.
-With Backfill, you can choose a feature and execute historical matching against this feature.
+Gainsight PX allows you to perform a Backfill action on any mapped feature.
+With Backfill, you can choose a feature and execute historical data collection against this feature.

 - You need to perform Backfill for each feature individually.

 - Backfill process collects up to 365 days of historical data from all the events.